delight-im/PHP-Foundation/README.md

  * `views/`: If you use templates for HTML, XML, CSV or LaTeX (or anything else) that should be rendered by the built-in template engine, this is where you should store them.
  * `.htaccess`: Rules and optimizations for Apache HTTP Server.
 You may add your own rules here, but only in the `CUSTOM` section at the bottom.
  * `backup.sh`: Script that can create compressed and encrypted backups in the `backups/` directory for you.
 See the [“Backups” section](#backups) further below.
  * `composer.json`: The dependencies of your application.
-This framework must *always* be included in the `require` section as `delight-im/framework`, so please don't remove that entry.
+This framework must *always* be included in the `require` section as `delight-im/framework`, so please don’t remove that entry.
 But otherwise, feel free to add or modify any of your own entries.
  * `index.php`: This is the main controller of this framework.
 It sets everything up correctly and passes on control to your application code.
 Do *not* change or delete this.

 ### Routing